2019 Wireless Emergency Alert Test

 - Will a WEA message interrupt my phone conversations?
 No, the alert will be delayed until you finish your call.

 - Why may I not receive the WEA Test message?
 If you are currently in an active data session (browsing the Internet) or on a phone call, you will not receive the alert until you complete your data session or phone call.
 If your WEA-capable phone is turned off, you will not receive the Test message.
+If you disabled the emergency alerts in the Notification Settings of your phone, you will not get the message.
+It is encouraged to always have these potentially life-saving alerts turned on.

 - I am outside of Hamilton County.
 Why did I receive the WEA message?
 Cell phone users in adjacent jurisdictions (Butler County, Clermont County, Warren County, Dearborn County, Boone County, Campbell County, Kenton County) may receive the test WEA message because their cell phone may be using a cell phone tower located in Hamilton County for service.